hardwario/docs/fiber/installation-setup.md

 ---
 slug: installation-setup
-title: Fiber Installation
+title: FIBER Installation
 ---
 import Image from '@theme/IdealImage';

-# Fiber Installation
+# FIBER Installation

 This article provides instructions on bootstrap and configuring the Linux system on Compute Module 4.
 The instructions below assume the Linux host environment.
-This article uses the term host - a Linux-based PC which configures the target (Fiber version 2 hardware).
+This article uses the term host - a Linux-based PC which configures the target (FIBER version 2 hardware).

 ## Install Image

 - Download image
 - Uncompress the image
-- Install image to Fiber
+- Install image to FIBER
   - Connect the PoE adapter to the target.
   - Connect the Mini USB cable between the host and the target.
   - Use a jumper to short the BOOT pins on the mainboard.